thoughtspot/thoughtspot.github.io/_end-user/search/answer-expert-question.md

 permalink: /:collection/:path.html
 ---

+{% include note.html content="Ask an Expert is not available in the beta version of Answer V2.
+To use Ask an Expert, turn Answer V2 off from the <strong>Data</strong> panel on the <strong>Search</strong> page." %}

 When a user struggles to answer a specific question, build a chart they have in mind, or find something in the data, they can use **Ask an Expert** to request help.
 The request goes to the designated expert for the data source they were searching.
 The user can see the expert's answer in the **Ask an Expert** interface in ThoughtSpot.

 ## How do I answer a question from Ask an Expert?